loayeldin/loay-portfolio/README.md

 # loay-Portfolio
 I have 2 years of experience developing systems, interfaces, and technological solutions to make the web a better place.
-I am dedicated to writing and refactoring clean, reusable, and scalable code in `Angular, TypeScript,JavaScript` applying good practices and development standards.
+I am dedicated to writing and refactoring clean, reusable, and scalable code in `Angular, TypeScript,JavaScript, React.js` applying good practices and development standards.

 Click the link below to open my portfolio.
 <https://github.com/loayeldin/>